Sports News | Indian Rider CS Santosh Suffers Crash in Dakar Rally, in Medically-induced Coma | LatestLY

 New Delhi, Dec 7 (PTI) Renowned Indian motorcycle racer CS Santosh suffered a crash during the ongoing Dakar Rally in Saudi Arabia and was put in a medically-induced coma after being airlifted to a hospital in Riyadh.

-The 37-year-old Santosh, who was representing the Hero MotoSports in one of the world's biggest rallies, crashed on Wednesday and is being kept under a 24-hour observation.
+The 37-year-old Santosh, who was representing Hero MotoSports in one of the world's biggest rallies, suffered the crash on Wednesday.

-"In an unfortunate incident, @cs_santosh22 suffered a crash in Stage 4 of #Dakar2021 today.
-He has been taken to a hospital in Riyadh.
-In the initial assessment, he seems stable.
-Join us in wishing him a speedy recovery," Hero MotoSports said in a tweet.
+"We are pleased to share that he has no major physical injuries except for the dislocated right shoulder and head trauma.
+The latest scans have also shown no major issue that could impact his full recovery," Hero MotoSports said in a statement.

+"The medical team attending to him have decided that the best approach to manage the injury is to reduce the body functions to a minimum and keep him in a sedated condition or an artificial coma.

 The incident occurred on the same stage where last year, Hero MotoSport rider Paulo Goncalves died while competing in the Dakar 2020.
 Hero MotoSport withdrew from the rally after the death of Goncalves.